kleijnweb/rest-e-tag-bundle/README.md

 The versioning scheme is pretty straightforward, examples:

- * Modifying `/animals/rabbits/1`: invalidates `/animals`, `/animals/rabbits`, `/animals/rabbits/1`, and (if it exists) `/animals/rabbits/1/relations/owners`
+ * Modifying `/animals/rabbits/1`:
+   Invalidates `/animals`, `/animals/rabbits`, `/animals/rabbits/1`, and (if it exists) `/animals/rabbits/1/relations/owners`

- * GET on `/animals/rabbits/2`: this is not effected by the previous example.
+ * GET on `/animals/rabbits/2`:
+   This is not effected by the previous example.
 In addition, this will create a version if none exists yet (without invalidating anything)

- * Modifying  `/animals/rabbits`: both `/animals` and `/animals/rabbits` get a new version.
+ * Modifying  `/animals/rabbits`:
+   Both `/animals` and `/animals/rabbits` get a new version.
    So will any existing versions matching the child invalidation constraint (see configuration), eg `/animals/rabbits/findByName`

 The query part of the URL is treated as the last path segment:

- * Modifying `/animals?type=rabbits`: will be interpreted as modification of `/animals/?type=rabbits`.
+ * Modifying `/animals?type=rabbits`:
+   Will be interpreted as modification of `/animals/?type=rabbits`.
 So `/animals` will be invalidated.

- * GET on `/animals?type=rabbits`: will be interpreted as GET `/animals/?type=rabbits`.
+ * GET on `/animals?type=rabbits`:
+   Will be interpreted as GET `/animals/?type=rabbits`.

- * Modifying `/animals/rabbits?id=1`: will be interpreted as a modification of `/animals/rabbits/?id=1`.
+ * Modifying `/animals/rabbits?id=1`:
+   Will be interpreted as a modification of `/animals/rabbits/?id=1`.
 So the old versions of both `/animals` and `/animals/rabbits` are invalidated too.

- * GET on `/animals?type=dogs`: will be interpreted as GET `/animals/?type=dogs`.
+ * GET on `/animals?type=dogs`:
+   Will be interpreted as GET `/animals/?type=dogs`.
 So a modification of `/animals?type=rabbits` will not affect it (but modification of `/animals` will invalidate it).

 The default child invalidation constraint is a negated regular expression: `\/[0-9]+$`.
 This means a POST to `/animals/rabbits` will by default not invalidate `/animals/rabbits/1` or any paths below it, but will invalidate `/animals/rabbits/findByName`.

-*NOTE:* When concurrency control is turned on, you cannot POST to without the correct E-Tag either.
+__NOTE:__ When concurrency control is turned on, you cannot POST to without the correct E-Tag either.

-*NOTE:* The store and retrieve calls are not yet fully optimized and get pretty chatty when using network based caches.
+__NOTE:__ The store and retrieve calls are not yet fully optimized and get pretty chatty when using network based caches.
 You can probably expect best performance from APCu.
 It won't use that much memory.

 ## Install And Configure